davep/davep.github.com/_posts/2023-07-03-making-my-github-banner.md

         pilot.app.save_screenshot("davep.svg")
 ```

-Of course, that needs running async, but that's simply enough:
+Of course, that needs running async, but that's simple enough:

 ```python
 if __name__ == "__main__":